Tipping Point slot review

 Bonus spins builder

 Land 3 bonus scatters anywhere in view and we are treated to a far better award.
-You get to pick from a screen of 24 black and white discs which give free spins, multipliers and card icons which will then become Wilds in these spins.
+You get to pick from a screen of 24 black and white discs (counters to some) which give free spins, multipliers and card icons which will then become Wilds in these spins.
 It's like Netent's Secret of The Stones bonus in many ways as your enhancements are decided by picks.
 You start with 5 spins and hope you can pick a few multipliers and card icons before the 'Start Bonus' is revealed.
 You might be lucky and end up with say 12 spins, plus A, K and 10 all Wild and with a 4x multiplier.
 You can't retrigger but get a paltry 2 extra spins if 3 scatters land during them.
 These spins can pay quite well and are rarely disappointing unlike the Tipping Machine bonus above.

 Tipping Point slot is a vast improvement on Core Gaming's other TV-themed game Sean Kelly's Storage Auctions, a diabolically poor game.
 The graphics are crisp and smooth, the musical score from the show easy to listen to.
-The free spins are good, as is the RTP of 95.02%.
+The free spins/counters are good, as is the RTP of 95.02%.
 The drawback is the terrible jackpot Tipping Point bonus.
 You waste several minutes of your life to get a win averaging 4 or 5x your bet.
 I would happily pay 4 or 5x my bet to avoid it, as you can't autoplay it.
 It only exists to pay the Progressives so unless you are extremely fortunate you will see it as 5 minutes of your life wasted; a truly unnecessarily drawn-out animation and game.
 Unfortunately Tipping Point too often had me at boiling point...